thtrieu/darkflow/README.md

+## Update

+There is a lot of work to do, including yolov2 with new layers like `batch_norm` or `local`.
+It is not going to work for any time soon :( except if someone help me out with this project - that's why I've been refactoring the code lately.

 ## Intro

 This repo aims at building a tensorflow version of [darknet framework](https://github.com/pjreddie/darknet), where the famous framework [YOLO](http://pjreddie.com/darknet/yolo/) (real time object detection & classification) is created.
 In fact, the goal is to build a framework with `Tensorflow` backend that is compatible with Darknet files, including binary `.weights` and configuration `.cfg` - who looks something like this: